stipefrkovic/identity-document-classification-trainer/README.md

 This python project is used to train the machine learning model that will be used to categorise documents.

-This project is executed using docker-compose.
+As this project is executed using docker-compose the host system needs to have Docker installed.

 ## Contents